Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Does eToro offer a stocks and shares ISA?

-No, eToro does not offer a stocks and shares ISA (individual savings account).
+No, eToro does not offer a stocks and shares ISA (individual savings account) in Ireland.
 It isn’t known whether this is going to be offered in the future.
 There are plenty of different platforms that you can get an ISA with, so it’s worth taking a look at our stocks and shares ISA comparison if this is what you’re looking for.

 Pros and Cons of eToro